beergeek/mongodb_audit_tooling/README.md

 NOTE that URL encoded special characters require double `%`, e.g `@` would be `%%40`.

+An example that is similar to this script can be found in the section below.

 Both sections are mandatory, as well as the `connection_string` option, but the `timeout` and `debug` are option (having defaults of 1000 and False respectivetly).
 The optional `event_pipeline` is a change stream pipeline to filter events.
+SSL/TLS settings for both databases are optional, but if `ssl_enabled` is `True` then `ssl_pem_path` and `ssl_ca_cert_path` must exist.
+SSL/TLS default is `False`.

 ## Permissions